Should I get a scan for my sprained ankle?

 June 29, 2020

-Ankle sprains are one of the most common injuries we see as physiotherapists.
+Ankle sprains are one of the most common injuries we see as physiotherapists in Camberwell.
 It is common to have recurrent ankle sprains, and this often causes people to think “it’s no big deal, I do it all the time” and then don’t do anything about it.
 Unfortunately, a poorly treated ankle sprain can lead to long term consequences, such as recurrent ankle sprains and persistent pain.
 Bruising and swelling are not necessarily reliable indicators as to whether an x-ray is needed.
 You may have minimal swelling and bruising and still have a fracture, or vice versa.

 The “Ottawa Ankle Rules” were created to give a quick, objective way of deciding whether an x-ray is indicated to check for a possible fracture.
 Fractures are not uncommon with ankle sprains, and they can involve small avulsion fractures (as the ligament stretches it pulls a small amount of bone off with it), or a more significant fracture of one of the bones of the ankle or foot.